Pamir (ship): Aftermath

-Pamirs last voyage was the only one in her school ship career during which she made a profit, as the insurance sum of about 2.2 million Deutsche Mark was sufficient to cover the company losses for that year.
+Pamirs last voyage was the only one in her school ship career during which she made a profit, as the insurance sum of about 2.2 million Deutsche Marks was sufficient to cover the company losses for that year.
 While there was no indication that this was the intention of the consortium, which was never legally blamed for the sinking, some later researchers have considered that through its neglect it was at least strongly implicated in the loss.
 However, the Germanischer Lloyd had recently certified her as seaworthy.